 Detailed Answer

 When a property in North Carolina goes through a tax sale or foreclosure, the sale often generates surplus funds—money remaining after all liens, taxes, and costs are paid.
-To claim those funds, you must file a motion in the special proceedings case where the foreclosure or tax sale was confirmed.
+To claim those funds, you must file in the special proceedings case where the foreclosure or tax foreclosure sale was conducted.
 That case carries a unique file number.
 Here’s how to find and verify that number under North Carolina law.

 1. Understand the Role of Special Proceedings

-In North Carolina, certain civil matters—including foreclosure and tax sales—proceed through the Special Proceedings Division of the Clerk of Superior Court.
+In North Carolina, certain civil matters—including foreclosure and some tax foreclosure proceedings—proceed through the Special Proceedings Division of the Clerk of Superior Court.
 The clerk assigns each matter a file number prefixed by “SP” to distinguish it from general civil or criminal cases.
 You must use this exact identifier when filing to claim surplus funds.

 2. Review Your Sale Documentation

 Start with any notices or documents you received about the sale.
-Notices of Upset Bid (for tax sales) and Orders Confirming Sale (for foreclosures) normally include the case caption and file number.
+Notices of Upset Bid and orders or notices in the foreclosure file often include the case caption and file number.
 Under N.C.
 Gen. Stat. § 105-374 and N.C.
-Gen. Stat. § 105-381, those documents must identify the clerk’s confirmation entry and file number.
+Gen. Stat. § 105-381, those statutes address tax foreclosure procedures and payment or refund of taxes, but the file number should be confirmed from the court record itself.

 3. Search the North Carolina Judicial Branch Public Index